bormaxi8080/knex-extensions/README.md

 # knex-extensions
-## JavaScript Knex.js for PostgreSQL Extension Library.
+## JavaScript Knex.js for PostgreSQL Extension Library

 Implements the functionality of PostgreSQL Database transactions and multi transactions in Knex.